learn-the-web/topics/browser-testing/index.md

 There are lots of screenshot services available too, **[BrowserStack has a great screenshot service](https://www.browserstack.com/screenshots)**.

-The screen shot services allow you to take an image of your website on the browser to check the look of layout, but you can’t interact with the website in any way.
-But they’re good for layout checks.
+The screen shot services allow you to take an image of your website on a specific browser to check the look of layout, but you can’t interact with the website in any way.
+They’re only good for visual layout checks.

 ### Testing Internet Explorer on Mac

 If you’re on a Mac, testing Internet Explorer isn’t the easiest because it doesn’t run on Mac.
 But thankfully Microsoft amazingly gives away [free copies of Windows and IE for testing](http://modern.ie/).

-Microsoft even provides a screenshot service and a quick browser validation scan for your site.
+Microsoft even provides a [screenshot service](http://dev.modern.ie/tools/screenshots/) and a quick [browser validation scan](http://dev.modern.ie/tools/staticscan/).

 *If you are on Windows and want to test Safari, well Apple isn’t as nice as Microsoft.*

 There are two ways to test IE on your Mac:

 1. [Use Remote IE and test on the Azure Cloud](https://remote.modern.ie/) — not as reliable, but quick to set up.
-2. Use [Virtual Machines](http://dev.modern.ie/tools/vms/) — most reliable, but huge size.
+2. [Use Virtual Machines](http://dev.modern.ie/tools/vms/) — most reliable, but huge download size.

 #### IE virtual machines

+Virtual machines are a way to emulate a completely other computer on yours.
+So you can run Windows or Linux in a screen on your Mac.

 Setting up the virtual machines is a little bit of a process, takes lots of hard drive space, and some patience.

-1. Download & install virtualization software, like [VirtualBox](https://www.virtualbox.org/).
+1. Download & install virtualization software, like open source [VirtualBox](https://www.virtualbox.org/).
 2. Download the VM that matches *your* operating system and virtualizer from [Microsoft’s download page](http://dev.modern.ie/tools/vms/).
   *You’ll have to download a different VM for every version of IE you want to test.*
 3. Install the VM onto your computer, which puts a whole copy of Windows on your computer to test IE in—and takes up lots of hard drive space.